ibm-cloud-docs/monitoring/platform/cloud_services.md

 # Cloud services
 {: #cloud_services}

 List of {{site.data.keyword.cloud}} services that send metrics to {{site.data.keyword.mon_full_notm}}.
-You monitor these metrics through the Sysdig instance that is configured to receive platform metrics.
+You monitor these metrics through the monitoring instance that is configured to receive platform metrics.
 [Learn more about enabling platform metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).
 {:shortdesc}